 Certification and retraining

 All industry employers must provide regular compliance training for manufacturing employees.
 This type of training ensures that workers are up to scratch on the latest industry standards, regulations, and company best practices.
-With iSpring, you can automate it by setting up retraining.
+With iSpring, you can automate it by setting up refresher training.
 This means employees will be enrolled in the course automatically when it’s time to retake it.

 Moreover, admins can set up automated certification.
 The learning platform will award employees a downloadable certificate of completion when they successfully complete the program (and pass the final assessment).
 No manual process is required.